 4.11 Drugs for dementia

-Initially 5mg once daily at bedtime, increased after one month to 10mg daily
+Initially 5mg once daily at bedtime*, increased if necessary after one month to 10mg daily

 Galantamine m/r capsules 8mg, 16mg, 24mg